 The new federal government has set itself many goals.
 Some planned measures will also have an impact on accounting.
 For example, the coalition agreement speaks of a so-called super depreciation.
 Investments in digitization or climate protection are to be promoted in this way.
 The new Federal Minister of Finance Christian Lindner has also already announced that companies in the corona crisis will be relieved by new regulations on loss offsetting in 2022 and 2023.

-Conclusion: Accounting must be aware of and implement the various developments.
-Expertise is essential here to avoid false valuations.
-Good planning can make strategic decisions, for example on investment dates, and reduce tax burdens.
-Therefore, especially at the turn of the year, it must be checked all the more carefully which changes need to be observed.
+Conclusion: The accounting department must be aware of and implement the various developments.
+Specialist knowledge is essential here in order to avoid incorrect valuations.
+Good planning enables strategic decisions to be made, for example on investment dates, and tax burdens to be reduced.
+For this reason, it is all the more important to check which changes need to be taken into account, especially at the turn of the year.

-The article presented only a few important innovations at the turn of the year 2021/2022.
-Further changes are to be expected with the new federal government.
-As a specialized partner for accounting services, we will of course stay tuned and keep you up to date.
+This article only presents some of the important changes at the turn of the year 2021/2022.
+Further changes are expected with the new federal government.
+As a specialized partner for accounting services, we will of course keep you up to date.

 Image source: Pixabay Photographer: Tumisu